itsstatsofficer/forza-horizon-4-wheelspins/README.md

 Wheelspins is Forza Horizon's version of lootboxes.
 To the best of my knowledge,
-the odds are not published anywhere, so I simply recorded a bunch of spins.
+the odds are not published anywhere, so I simply recorded a bunch of spins and produced the graphs below.

 The data is in [`wheelspins.txt`](wheelspins.txt).
 The file format is described in [`processing.lisp`](processing.lisp),